yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 `try`  as composable effects applied to blocks.
 This lets us concisely and intuitively compose types and control-flow via syntax sugar.

-The nice thing about this symmetry is that it helps neutralize a lot of people’s concerns around rust getting “too big”.
+And, the nice thing about this symmetry is that it helps neutralize a lot of people’s concerns around rust getting “too big”.
 We’re not making it bigger, we’re making it more consistent!